Samuel Barondes Lectureship in Biological Psychiatry

 Each year, the UCSF Department of Psychiatry and Behavioral Sciences invites a distinguished scholar to speak on campus as part of a special distinguished visiting lectureship series highlighting the integration of biological sciences and psychiatry in honor of Jeanne and Sanford Robertson Endowed Chair and Chair Emeritus Samuel Barondes, MD.

-The 2025 Samuel Barondes Lecture in Biological Psychiatry
+The Seventh Samuel Barondes Lecture in Biological Psychiatry

-The UCSF Department of Psychiatry and Behavioral Sciences will host the 6th Samuel Barondes Lecture in Biological Psychiatry on Wednesday, January 8, 2025, at the UCSF Nancy Friend Pritzker Psychiatry Building.
+The UCSF Department of Psychiatry and Behavioral Sciences will host the Seventh Samuel Barondes Lecture in Biological Psychiatry — "Transcriptional and Epigenetic Mechanisms of Drug Addiction" — on Tuesday, January 20, 2026, at the UCSF Nancy Friend Pritzker Psychiatry Building.
 (It will also be streamed live via Zoom.)
-This year's honoree will be Catherine Dulac, PhD, one of the world's leading figures in the exploration of the molecular and neuronal basis of instinctive social behaviors using molecular, genetic, and electrophysiological techniques.
+This year's honoree will be Eric J. Nestler, MD, PhD, known for his research which has revolutionized our understanding of the molecular basis of drug addiction and depression.

 About this year's speaker